Guidelines for Azure NetApp Files network planning

 The following network restrictions apply to Azure NetApp Files:

 - The number of IPs in use in a VNet with Azure NetApp Files (including peered VNets) cannot exceed 1000.
 We are working towards increasing this limit to meet customer scale demands.
-In the interim, if you require for more IPs, reach out to our support team with your use case and required limit.

 - In each Azure Virtual Network (VNet), only one subnet can be delegated to Azure NetApp Files.